[True Story] Why it's better to keep your hand moving even if you have trigger finger

 Musician's pain ratio

-Here's some interesting data.
-According to the book "Hand Disorders in Musicians" by Naotaka Sakai, a doctor who specializes in musicians, "the incidence rate of tendonitis among musicians is 30% overall."
-Trigger finger is a type of tendonitis.
-Even among musicians who use their fingers heavily, trigger finger and tendonitis caused by tendon problems account for 30% of the overall incidence.
+Here is one interesting set of data.
+According to Hand Disorders in Musicians by Dr. Naotaka Sakai, a physician who specializes in treating musicians, “the overall incidence of tendonitis among musicians is 30%.”
+Trigger finger is one form of tendonitis.
+Even among musicians, who use their fingers intensively, tendon-related problems such as trigger finger account for 30% overall.

-Common traits of people suffering from trigger finger
+Common traits of people with trigger finger

 Shoulders do not touch the floor

-Trigger finger: Treatment record
+Trigger Finger: Treatment Record

 STEP